UCLH-DHCT/emap/docs/dev/features/waveform_hf_data.md

 ### HL7 ingress

-There is a piece of software in the hospital called Smartlinx which collates data from little dongles which plug into the back of ventilators and bedside monitors.
+There is a piece of software in the hospital called Smartlinx which collects data from little dongles which plug into the back of ventilators and bedside monitors.
 It can be easily configured to stream HL7 waveform data in our direction.
 However, a large concern is that we avoid jeopardizing the existing flow of (non-waveform) data that goes from Smartlinx to Epic.

-Therefore we will need to have our own Smartlinx licence and the server to run it on, so we are separate from the existing one.
+Therefore we will need to have our own Smartlinx server (with accompanying software licence) to run it on, so we are separate from the existing one.

-So far, it has only been set up to provide one patient's waveform data at a time, and only for short periods.
+So far, it has only been used to provide one patient's waveform data at a time, and only for short periods.
 It's unknown how it would cope if it were sending *all* patients' data to us.

 To receive waveform data from Smartlinx, you must listen on a TCP port which Smartlinx then connects to.